Facebook Pixel

 🧠 Steal this for your brand

-But that is one of the oldest attention-grabbing tricks in the book.
+And that is one of the oldest attention-grabbing tricks in the book.
 (It's basically Bart Simpson's SEX!
 Now I have your attention poster.)

 Privacy Overview